- see all comments

 The idea was added to your Ideas.

-Whether you are getting ready for a wedding or to attend prom, learning how to do a glamorous look that isn't too harsh is a great skill to have.
-This Soft Glam Makeup Tutorial shows you just one of the many ways you can create a stunning soft and glamorous look.
 For this makeup tutorial, the focus was on using neutral brown eyeshadow range.
 This soft glam makeup look is perfect for any kind of special event or occasion to give you that glamorous red-carpet ready look!

 Learn how to cover up your acne and color correct your skin perfectly!
 Now you can start all your makeup looks with a smooth and flawfless face when you watch this makeup video!
 Color Correcting and Acne Coverage Makeup Tutorial